WardCunningham/Smallest-Federated-Wiki/ReadMe.md

 Running specs
 =============

-The test suite is written using RSpec 2 and utilizes Selenium heavily.
+The acceptance test suite is written using RSpec 2 and utilizes Selenium heavily.
 You must have a recent version of Firefox installed to run the test suite.

 To run an individual spec, run